beancount/ledger2beancount/docs/manual.md

 with a dash (a character allowed in beancount commodities but not in ledger commodities), stripping quoted commodities, making the commodity uppercase and limiting it to 24 characters.
-Furthermore, the first character will be replaced with an "X" if it's not a letter and the same will be done for the last character if it's not a letter or digit.
+Furthermore, the first character will be replaced with an `X` if it's not a letter and the same will be done for the last character if it's not a letter or digit.

 If you require a mapping between ledger and beancount commodities, you